-DomaCom invites you to learn more about our products at www.domacom.com.au.
+DomaCom invites you to learn more about its products at www.domacom.com.au .

-Please Note
+Please note

-Neither DomaCom Australia, nor its Representatives, guarantee the performance of the DomaCom Fund, the return of investment capital, the payment of any particular return or the increase in value for a Sub- Fund or the Underlying Asset or your investment.
+Neither DomaCom, nor its Representatives, guarantee the performance of the DomaCom Fund, the return of investment capital, the payment of any particular return or the increase in value for a Sub-Fund or an Underlying Asset or your investment.